donaldguy/madCLIbs/README.md

 [placeholders](http://diveintohtml5.info/forms.html#placeholder),
 in the terminal.

+Allows a program to present a line with one or more "blanks" which can be edited and moved between at will (with tab or up & down arrow keys).
+On new line, returns the values of the blanks (treating placeholders as a default values)

 The name is supposed to be Mad Libs with a CLI in it, but you might also reasonably call it "Mad CLI BS" :smile: